Note- This post was updated with new photos in 2020.

 1 cup chicken stock

-4-6 lasagne sheets, fresh or dried (These worked really well- I just boiled them until tender, about 4 minutes.
-They’re intended as a no-boil pasta, but when boiled, they taste more like fresh pasta than the long thick lasagna noodles with rippled edges.)
+8 lasagne sheets, fresh or dried (These work really well- Just boil them until tender, about 4 minutes.
+They're intended as a no-boil pasta, but when boiled, they taste more like fresh pasta than the long thick lasagna noodles with rippled edges.)

 2 tablespoons roughly chopped tarragon leaves